2015 - 2017

 A six-channel sound and visual installation exploring the therapeutic effects of the Solfeggio Frequencies - a six-tone musical scale used in ancient Gregorian chants that are said to have therapeutic benefits and the power to help mankind find his inner God-like being.

 Can sound vibrations effect us physiologically?
 How can something we can’t see effect us in ways that we can see?
-Garner wanted to test the hypothesis of the Solfeggio Frequencies therapeutic benefits.
+Collaborating with electronic musician, ALURIA, Garner and him tested the hypothesis of whether the Solfeggio Frequencies actually have therapeutic benefits.
 Can listening to certain sound vibrations actually heal us?

 Exploring the Solfeggio Frequencies through the lens of the neurological phenomenon, synesthesia - a synaptic overlapping of the senses such as hearing color or associating sound with scent, Garner saw a connection between her hypothesis of the invisible effecting the visible and how synesthesia leads us to realize, “everything is not exactly how it seems”.
 Is the color red actually red, or do we simply perceive it that way based on how our synapses are wired in our brain?
 Maybe listening to a certain sound frequency can cause our blood pressure to drop.